henrystern/ahk_on_screen_keyboard/README.md

 ## Features:
   * Displays physical and virtual keypresses
-  * Can be controlled with dpad.
+  * Can be controlled with dpad
   * Includes light and dark mode
   * Easy to add or adjust layouts (in __New)